PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Oxandra'

-    Retrieving data for taxon 'Pachira'

-    Retrieving data for taxon 'Palicourea'

     Retrieving data for taxon 'Paullinia'

     Retrieving data for taxon 'Peltogyne'

-    Retrieving data for taxon 'Pereskia'

     Retrieving data for taxon 'Petrea'

-    Retrieving data for taxon 'Phanera'

     Retrieving data for taxon 'Phryganocydia'

-    Retrieving data for taxon 'Phyllanthus'

-    Retrieving data for taxon 'Pilosocereus'

     Retrieving data for taxon 'Piper'